codappix/search_core/Documentation/source/readme.rst

 ----------------

 The goal of this extension is to provide search integrations into TYPO3 CMS.
-The extension will abstract the concrete implementations to allow exchange of concrete backends like elasticsearch or solr.
+The extension will abstract the concrete implementations to allow exchange of concrete backends like Elasticsearch or solr.

 The extension provides integration into TYPO3 like a frontend plugin for searches and hooks to